During my most recent visit to Italy, we briefly stopped in Florence Italy on our way to visit the somewhat disappointing Cinque Terre.

 Rome had been exciting- a crazy mix of the ancient and modern within a city overflowing with tourists and locals alike.

 We had found Venice to be the dream everyone said it would be.
 The gondolas floating down the Grand Canal, Piazza San Marco full of pigeons (which look great for photos but mostly instill a fear you’ll be pooped on), and of course the famous Bridge of Sighs and Rialto Bridge.

 On the other hand, we were too young to fully appreciate Florence.
 We drank only to get drunk and prided ourselves as we soaked in the local culture with every slice of 1 euro pizza.

 Returning now with a newfound appreciation of food and wine, and with tons of local advice from a friend living there, we were determined to make the best of our short time in the city.

 I’m not normally a coffee person but we were getting an early start and had a lot to do, so I indulged in the rare cup.

-Italian coffee culture is so serious- it’s nothing like America, where you have your venti iced caramel frappa soy milk lite foam something passed to you through a window.
+Italian coffee culture is so serious- it’s nothing like America, where you have your venti iced caramel frappe soy milk lite foam something passed to you through a window.

-Italians sit and enjoy their coffee, chatting or reading the paper.
+Italians sit and enjoy their coffee, chatting, or reading the paper.
 Most everyone seemed to drink espresso, so I gave it a try.
-I was on a caffeine high for half the day afterwards.
+I was on a caffeine high for half the day afterward.

 Sufficiently amped up, we hit the streets.